 We hope you will find the following information helpful!
+We also hold New Member Information sessions throughout the year.
+Please contact Pastor Maureen for dates.

 Please visit our Virtual Resources page for information on how we are a church family during COVID-19.